ukeSJTU/posts/课程笔记/Stanford/CS144/Lab-0-networking-warmup.md

 [^2]: These instructions might also work from outside Stanford’s network, but we can’t guarantee it.

 [^3]: Yes, it’s possible to give a phony "from" address.
 Electronic mail is a bit like real mail from the postal service, in that the accuracy of the return address is (mostly) on the honor system.
 You can write anything you like as the return address on a postcard, and the same is largely true of email.
 Please do not abuse this—seriously.
 With engineering knowledge comes responsibility!
 Sending email with a phony "from" address is commonly done by spammers and criminals so they can pretend to be somebody else.
 It’s fun to play around with this and pretend to be santaclaus@northpole.gov, but **make sure you don’t deceive any recipient**.
 And: even if the recipient is in on the joke, **do not send email pretending to be any Stanford employee** (otherwise you may set off the university’s IT security alerts).

+[^4]: At least up to 2^64 bytes, which in this class we will regard as essentially arbitrarily long